Romanian literature: Interbellum literature

 Born in Romania, Tristan Tzara, a poet and essayist, is the main founder of Dada, a nihilistic revolutionary movement in the arts, and may have been responsible for its name (Romanian for "Yes yes").
 Later he abandoned nihilism for Surrealism and Marxism.
 For the first time in its history, Romanian culture was fully connected to Western culture, while Dadaism is the first Romanian artistic and literary movement to become international.
 Dadaism and Surrealism are fundamental parts of the avant-garde, the most revolutionary form of modernism.
 The Romanian avant garde is very well represented by Ion Minulescu, Gherasim Luca, Urmuz, Perpessicius, Tristan Tzara, Grigore Cugler, Geo Bogza, Barbu Fundoianu, Gellu Naum, Ilarie Voronca, and Ion Vinea.
-Max Blecher was a poet whose life was cut short by health problems.
+Max Blecher was a novelist whose life was cut short by health problems.

 George Bacovia was a symbolist poet.
 While he initially belonged to the local Symbolist movement, his poetry came to be seen as a precursor of Romanian Modernism.
 Some important literary figures of this period were also active in other domains.
 Vasile Voiculescu was a Romanian poet, short-story writer, playwright, and physician.
 Ion Barbu was a poet, as well as an important mathematician.

 Cezar Petrescu was a journalist, novelist, and children's writer.
 He is especially remembered for his children's book Fram, ursul polar ("Fram, the polar bear"; the circus animal character was named after Fram, the ship used by Fridtjof Nansen on his expeditions).
 Elena Farago was also a children's writer and poet.

 Ion Agârbiceanu was a writer, as well as a politician, theologian and Greek-Catholic priest.
 Gala Galaction was another writer, who was also an Eastern Orthodox clergyman and theologian.

-Other literary figures of this era include Ionel Teodoreanu, Panait Istrati, Gib Mihăescu, Otilia Cazimir, and George Topîrceanu.
+Other literary figures of this era include Mihail Sebastian, Ionel Teodoreanu, Panait Istrati, Gib Mihăescu, Anton Holban, Otilia Cazimir, Ion Pillat and George Topîrceanu.